Substance Abuse Evaluations

 This straightforward evaluation process usually takes about 2 hours (3 if a personality test is used), and gives me a pretty good idea about the likelihood of current or future problems with drugs and alcohol that might adversely affect your ability to reach your goals in life.

-I can usually write up a letter explaining my findings and recommendations within a couple days after the evaluation.
-The appropriate course of action will depend on the results… If treatment is recommended, I may schedule a follow up session to help you plan and strategize the most efficient and effective course of action.
+I can usually write up a letter explaining my findings and recommendations the same day we meet.
+The appropriate course of action will depend on the results...
+If treatment is recommended, I may schedule a follow up session to help you plan and strategize the most efficient and effective course of action.

 I am not an employee of any governmental agency or regulatory body.
 When I conduct a substance abuse evaluation, I do so only for my client, and my client is the only one with access to the results of the assessment and any related records.
 The only time I will ever release any information about a client's evaluation is if they have given me explicit written permission to do so, or if I am legally compelled to do so.